-Since Data Visualisation is also a perennially popular topic on this blog & my Twitter account, this month’s theme will be on that topic.
+As part of that workshop, I provide delegates with some recommended online resources for their CPD.
+Since Data Visualisation is also a perennially popular topic on this blog & my Twitter account, my current theme will be on that topic.

 If I had to choose one blog then this would be it.
 Every time I visit there is something new of interest to see and often learn from.
 Nathan Yau regularly updates & offers a wealth of free content as well as his membership model & books.
 With a PhD in Stats, he is part of a new breed of expert dedicated to advancing excellence in this topic.
 There are other more beautiful sites, but for diligence to regular quality content, this one wins for me.

 I knew Andy Kirk from his tweets, workshops & books before I became aware of this blog.
 However, it is engaging and also packed with resources from another expert in the field.
 Andy is a UK-based freelance design consultant as well as visiting lecturer at UCL, so this site benefits (from my perspective) in more UK focussed content.
 Lots of good examples of best practice, high data density, visualisations here.

 One of the best ways to learn the principles of data visualisation is to see bad examples.
 It may just be human nature, but it often feels easier to see what is wrong with a visualisation than to work out the best way to improve it.
 Step in the inimitable Kaiser Fung.
 Author of “Numbers Rule your World“, he provides what is practically a public service through his Junk Charts blog. regularly sharing what not to do, so we can all learn to avoid others pitfalls.
 Some are frankly hilarious too.